Meet the President

 Born and raised in the San Francisco Bay Area, President de la Torre is the granddaughter of Mexican immigrants and daughter of a single mother who taught in public schools for 40 years.
 She holds a deep appreciation for cultural traditions, the importance of family and hard work, and for the transformative power of education.

-President de la Torre was vice chancellor for Student Affairs and Campus Diversity at the University of California, Davis, where she previously served as Director for the UC Davis Center for Transnational Health, chair of the UC Davis Chicana/Chicano Studies Department, and director of the Hispanic Center of Excellence in the College of Medicine at the University of Arizona, where she was also director of the Mexican American Studies and Research Center.
+Before her arrival at SDSU, President de la Torre was vice chancellor for Student Affairs and Campus Diversity at University of California, Davis (UC Davis).
+Prior to that she served for 14 years as director for the UC Davis Center for Transnational Health, chair of the UC Davis Chicana/Chicano Studies Department, and director of the Hispanic Center of Excellence in the College of Medicine at the University of Arizona, where she was also director of the Mexican American Studies and Research Center.

-President de la Torre was a professor at California State University, Long Beach; the University of Arizona; and UC Davis, where she was the first Latina to earn the title of Distinguished Professor.
+President de la Torre was a professor at California State University, Long Beach; the University of Arizona; and UC Davis, where she was the first Chicana to earn the title of Distinguished Professor.

 She earned her bachelor’s degree in the political economy of natural resources from the University of California, Berkeley, where she also earned a master’s and Ph.D. degrees in Agricultural and Resource Economics.